-The next TRAN meeting will take place from Monday 4 May 15:00 p.m. to Tuesday 5 May 18:30 p.m. in Brussels in JAN 4Q2 (József Antall building).
+The next TRAN meeting will take place on Thursday 28 May from 09:00 a.m. to 18:30 p.m. in Brussels in P1A002 (Paul-Henri Spaak building).
 The meeting will be webstreamed.

 Welcome to the website of the Committee on Transport and Tourism (TRAN).